Saturday, July 31st, 2010

 In his pension papers, there is a 1858 letter from a niece, Nancy Nash of Dyersburgh, Tennessee, stating he NEVER married, never had children, had a brother Howell Tatum, who also an officer in the war.

-The mention of Watauga County is curious, in that it was not established until 1849-1850, but could this be a pension for his wife?
+The mention of Watauga County is curious, since it was not established until 1849-1850, but could the Revolutionary War pension be for his wife?

-On 7 October 1780, the fifty minute Battle of King’s Mountain South Carolina took place where 800 seasoned British troops of Colonel Patrick Ferguson at the top of King’s Mountain faced 1000 “mountain patriots” from western North Carolina, South Carolina, Tennessee Territory, and other locations.
+1780 October 7 – South Carolina: A fifty minute Battle of King’s Mountain South Carolina took place where 800 seasoned British troops of Colonel Patrick Ferguson at the top of King’s Mountain faced 1000 “mountain patriots” from western North Carolina, South Carolina, Tennessee Territory, and other locations.
 The best asset for the Americans was their excellent sharp-shooting skills.
 James Tatum may have been with the Watauga Tennessee volunteers or the Colonel Benjamin Cleveland troops of Wilkes and Surry Counties, North Carolina, both groups making rapid assaults to the mountain top.
 The Patriots were totally victorious, with the almost all the British being killed, wounded, or captured.
 The year 1780 had been a year of British victories and control.
 In an otherwise gloomy atmosphere for the Americans, the Battle on King’s Mountain rallied new hope for liberty and the coming year of victories in 1781.

 (E).
 A Puzzling Record